tonethar/IGME-330-Fall-2019/weekly/week-09A-notes.md

-# Week 9A - Computational Text Libraries
+# Week 9A - Constrained Writing and Simple Text Analysis

 <a id="review"></a>